bjpop/gurita/docs/_sources/command_line_syntax.rst.txt

 Hatch provides a suite of commands, each carrying out a specific task.

-Commands can be chained together in a modular fashion for more complex analysis pipelines.
+Commands can be :ref:`chained together <command_chain>` in a modular fashion for more complex analysis pipelines.

 .. _single_command: